How to become

 University

-You can do a foundation degree, higher national diploma or degree in engineering followed by an undergraduate or postgraduate specialism in fire safety engineering.
+You can do a foundation degree or degree in fire engineering.

 Some courses offer a work placement.
 This will give you relevant work experience and can help you to make useful industry contacts.